wehriam/observed-remove/README.md

 **Extends EventEmitter**

-Class representing a Observed Remove Set
+Class representing a Observed Remove Map

+Implements [all methods and iterators of the native `Map` object]<https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map> in addition to the following.

 **Parameters**